 Didn’t worry about going straight to my lair.
-Had he known where it was, there would have been no elaborate ambush.
+Had he known where it was, that elaborate ambush wouldn’t have happened.
 I even presumed to know how I’ve been found out – same way as in the academy.
 Raktkalises must be sitting on some tech that tracked interruptions of data flow.
 If I survive this, I’ll need to find ways around that.

 In the meantime, had another headache.
 Literal one.
 Adrenaline petered out and I was flagging.
 Exertion, stress and the injury finally got a chance to sink their claws into me.